 Score Description 0 Zero: odour and dust not noticeable; easy to breathe.
 1 Weak: odour and dust hardly noticeable; can breathe without effort.
-2 Moderate: odour and dust distinct; experience watery eyes and/or coughing.
-3 Strong: odour and dust irritating; experience stinging eyes and/or mouth, and/or excessive coughing/sneezing.
+2 Moderate: odour and dust distinct; experience watery eyes and/or coughing 3 Strong: odour and dust irritating; experience stinging eyes and/or mouth, and/or excessive coughing/sneezing.

-- E 3.6 When using sensory evaluation to assess air quality, scores of 2 and 3 indicate that ammonia and dust are excessive and air quality must be improved without delay. - E 3.7 When using meters or testing tubes to assess air quality: - a) ammonia must not exceed 25ppm - b) dust must not exceed 10mg/m3. - E 3.8 A building must provide adequate air space:
+- E 3.7\ When using sensory evaluation to assess air quality, scores of 2 and 3 indicate that ammonia and dust are excessive and air quality must be improved without delay. - E 3.8 \ When using meters or testing tubes to assess air quality: - a) ammonia must not exceed 25ppm - b) dust must not exceed 10mg/m.

+E 3.9 A building must provide adequate air space:

 Weight class (kg) Minimum unit building volume

 Up to 60 7m3

 61 to 100 10m3

 101 to 200 15m3

 201 20m3

-- E 3.9 When removing slurry from under slats, care must be taken to avoid fouling the air with dangerous gases which may be fatal to man and animals. - E 3.10 LEGAL When cattle are kept in partially roofed units they must be provided with: - a) effective shelter from the wind - b) a dry, comfortable lying area. - E 3.11 For summer conditions, a shaded area must be accessible to the cows. - E 3.12 Steps must be taken to protect cattle from biting insects if trees are used to seek shade, as a number of biting fly species can also inhabit these areas.
-See standard E 8.4 d).
+- E 3.10 When removing slurry from under slats, care must be taken to avoid fouling the air with dangerous gases which may be fatal to man and animals. - E 3.11 When cattle are kept in partially roofed units they must be provided with: - a) effective shelter from the wind - b) a dry, comfortable lying area. - E 3.12 For summer conditions, a shaded area must be accessible to the cows. - E 3.13 Care must be taken if trees are used for shade, as they are often used by a number of biting fly species for congregation areas.

-REVISED Consideration may need to be given to the provision of artificial shade or to allowing animals to have access to buildings.
-Summer climatic conditions causing high THI values (see the information box below standard E 3.1) will limit the productivity of an animal as well as potentially compromising their welfare.
+(j) Consideration may need to be given to the provision of artificial shade or to allowing animals to have access to buildings.
+Summer temperatures which are consistently above 25°C will limit the productivity of an animal as well as potentially compromising its welfare.